logo

 The PTE Core Writing module contains two question types: Summarize Written Text and Write Email.
 Together, these tasks assess a candidate's ability to understand information, communicate effectively in writing, and use accurate grammar and vocabulary in practical situations.

 Unlike essay-based writing tests, the PTE Core Writing section focuses on shorter, structured responses.
 Candidates are not required to develop lengthy arguments or discuss broad social issues.
-Instead, they must demonstrate their ability to process information and communicate clearly within specific task requirements.
+Instead, they must show that they can understand information and communicate clearly within specific task requirements.

 Summarize Written Text

-In this task, candidates read a passage of up to 200 words and write a 25- to 50-word summary of the main ideas within 10 minutes.
+In this task, candidates read a passage of up to 200 words and write a 25 to 50 word summary of the main ideas within 10 minutes.

 This question evaluates both Reading and Writing skills.
 Candidates must identify the key information, understand relationships between ideas, and present the content accurately and concisely.
 Strong performance requires effective summarization, grammatical accuracy, and the ability to express complex information in a clear and compact format.